 Imagine scenario one: colossal autonomous gas-powered robots wipe out hectares of homogeneous agricultural land.

 The sky is blackened and stinks of smog.
 The trees have all been cut down and there are no animals in sight.
-Pesticides are sprayed in excess because humans no longer take care of agriculture.
+Pesticides are sprayed in excess because humans no longer care for agriculture.
 Machines do their job, producing huge quantities of food to feed our growing population, but it's not without ecological costs.

 Or, imagine scenario two: Smaller robots cultivate "mosaic" plots of many different crops, working around the trees, streams and wildlife of the natural landscape.